*Says BVAS‘ll return power to Nigerians

 Except the BVAS is destroyed completely, there is nothing anyone can do to manipulate it because it is designed in a way that evidence trail of every effort to tamper with the memory will show that it was tampered with in an effort to circumvent it.
-It is not easily compromised, unlike ordinary hard copies of the voter registers that anyone can just tick or mark as people who were accredited.
+It is not easily compromised unlike ordinary hard copy of voters register that anyone can just tick or mark as people who were accredited.

-It is designed to put the voters at the centre of our electoral democracy and the candidates at the periphery of the process on Election Day.
+It is designed to put the voters at the center of our electoral democracy and the candidates at the periphery of the process on Election Day.
 Look, many politicians will be retired by this system as many will suffer the dinosaur’s experience.
-Electoral victory and salvation now lie in the hands of the people through their ballots on Election Day.
-This is the reality of the usefulness of the BVAS which has returned power to the people to determine, who governs them.
+Electoral victory and salvation now lies in the hands of the people through their ballots on Election Day.
+This is the reality of the usefulness of the BVAS that has returned power to the people to determine, who governs them.

-In several interviews, you expressed worries over your constituency, the judiciary, that it should be fearless and courageous.
-Do you still have concerns about its performance?
+In several interviews you expressed worries over your constituency, the judiciary, that it should be fearless and courageous.
+Do you still have concern about its performance?

 With the scenario that you have captured do you still think that the judiciary is still the last hope of the common man?

-The painful and sad irony of the situation of the common man is that he has no true access to the service of the judiciary for various reasons ranging from the cost of seeking justice to poverty, the problem of long adjournments and so on.
+The painful and sad irony of the situation of the common man is that he has no true access to the service of the judiciary for various reasons ranging from cost of seeking justice, poverty, and problem of long adjournments and so on.
 The common man has resorted to God as his last hope like those who have been denied their legitimate victory as candidates who have left everything to God.